Print

 3

-Arrange four of the grape leaves at the bottom of the jar.
-Add the smashed garlic cloves, followed by the sumac berries and dry zaatar.
-Add the thinly sliced jalapeno peppers to the jar.
+Place four grape leaves at the bottom of a clean glass jar.
+Add the smashed garlic cloves, then sprinkle in the sumac berries and dry za’atar.
+Pack the sliced jalapeños into the jar, pressing down gently to make room if needed.

 4